-- 9.3.
-The guidance on management systems and lifecycle processes given provided in Section 2 is particularly relevant to software since the activities covered are integral to effective software development. - 9.4.
-SSR-2/1 Rrequirement 63 [1] states:
+9.3.
+The guidance on management systems and lifecycle processes provided in Section 2 is particularly relevant to software since the activities covered are integral to effective software development.

+9.4.
+SSR-2/1 Requirement 63 [1] states:

-"If a system important to safety at the nuclear power plant is dependent upon computer based equipment, appropriate standards and practices for the development and testing of computer hardware and software shall be established and implemented throughout the lifetime-service life of the system, and in particular throughout the software development cycle.
+"If a system important to safety at the nuclear power plant is dependent upon computer based equipment, appropriate standards and practices for the development and testing of computer hardware and software shall be established and implemented throughout the service life of the system, and in particular throughout the software development cycle.
 The entire development shall be subject to a quality management system."

 9.5.
-Development of software for systems should follow a previously predefined life eyeledevelopment process, be duly planned and documented and include thorough verification and validation.
+Development of software for systems should follow a predefined lifecycle, be duly planned and documented and include thorough verification and validation.
 (See Section 2.)